-Please be aware that Ayamanatara is allergic to wheat (including soy sauce and modified food starch), buckwheat, sprouted wheat, spelt, raw tomatoes, oranges, grapefruit, melon (except for watermelon) and all food additives, including MSG, nitrates, and sulfides.
+Please be aware that Ayamanatara is allergic to wheat (including soy sauce and modified food starch), buckwheat, sprouted wheat, spelt, raw tomatoes, oranges, grapefruit, melon (except for watermelon) and all food additives, including MSG, nitrates, and sulfides, as well as THC.
 She also avoids alcohol and artificial sweeteners.
 Protein-based foods are most preferred after an event.

 New Moon Gatherings and Full Moon Women’s Circles: protein-based foods like cheeses and roast chicken, vegetable plates, fresh fruit, a favorite recipe, finger foods